syncfusion-content/js-api-docs/api/js/ejTab.md

         </div>
         <div id="cSharp"> C# is intended to be a simple, modern, general-purpose, object-oriented programming language.
 Its development team is led by Anders Hejlsberg.
 The most recent version is C# 5.0, which was released on August 15, 2012.
         </div>
-        <div id="vb"> The command-line compiler, VBC.EXE, is installed as part of the freeware .NET Framework SDK.
+        <div id="vb"> The command-line compiler, VBC.EXE, is installed as part of the Freeware  .NET Framework SDK.
 Mono also includes a command-line VB.NET compiler.
 The most recent version is VB 2012, which was released on August 15, 2012.
         </div>
         </div>
         <script type="text/javascript">